-This unit provides an introduction to the ocean environment and the role of maritime engineers in the design of maritime infrastructure.
+This unit introduces the ocean environment and the role of maritime engineers in the design of maritime infrastructure.
 The unit covers essential elementary knowledge of marine sciences, types of marine crafts and maritime structures, marine systems, and ocean renewable energy technology.
-The unit also introduces the student to the application of project management concepts and tools within the broader maritime engineering context.
+This unit will provide future maritime engineers with the core understanding required for the application of technical knowledge throughout their further studies.

 |Unit name||Introduction to Maritime Science, Engineering and Technology|

 |College/School||College of Sciences and Engineering

 |Available as an elective?||Yes|

 |Delivered By||University of Tasmania|

 |Location||Study period||Attendance options||Available to|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.